k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/About.md

 ## The Components

 1. **Docker Compose Runtime**: Fabric Web Studio can be installed within a Docker Compose Runtime environment.
-Docker and its Compose plugin provide the ability to run Web Studio for which profiles can be selected, an embedded Fabric engine, and a Traefik reverse proxy, that when combined, provide the means to create multiple Fabric spaces within the Docker Compose Runtime.
+Docker and its Compose plugin provide the ability to run Web Studio for which profiles can be selected, an embedded Fabric engine, and a Traefik reverse proxy - that when combined - provide the means to create multiple Fabric spaces within the Docker Compose Runtime.
 2. **Fabric Image**: The Docker Compose Runtime is certified to run specific Fabric releases that you can download from K2view's Nexus Container Registry.
 3. **K2view Fabric Web Studio** - available with four profiles, where each embeds Fabric.
   - **studio.config**.
 The default Web Studio profile that embeds SQLite for its System DB.